1993–94 Leicester City F.C. season

 During the 1993–94 English football season, Leicester City F.C. competed in the Football League First Division.

 Season summary

 In the 1993–1994 season, it was third time lucky for Leicester as they beat East Midlands rivals Derby County 2–1 in the final to secure promotion to the FA Premier League after seven years outside the top division.
-Striker David Speedie was suspended in the final, having been sent off in the semi-final against Tranmere Rovers.
+Striker David Speedie was suspended for the final, having been sent off in the semi-final against Tranmere Rovers.